tldr-devops/telegraf-monitoring-agent-setup/README.md

-# telegraf-monitoring-agent-setup
-Telegraf monitoring agent setup for zabbix, prometheus, influxdb and grafana
+# Telegraf Monitoring Agent Setup

+(Telegraf)[https://www.influxdata.com/time-series-platform/telegraf/] is the open source server agent to help you collect metrics from your stacks, sensors and systems. (c)

+Time: 17.17h